x-square/data_analytics/24-04-advanced-data-analytics.md

 #### Scenario

 The data team at TikTok is close to their goal of building a model to assist in the classification of claims in videos.
 The next step is to use the project data to create a regression model.
-As a member of TikTok’s data team, you'll determine the type of regression model that is needed and develop one using TikTok's claim classification data.
+As a member of TikTok's data team, you'll determine the type of regression model that is needed and develop one using TikTok's claim classification data.

 #### Course 5 tasks